Tokyo Metro Tozai Line: Services

 The Tōzai Line was the first Tokyo Metro line on which express services run: two types of rapid trains skip some stations east of Toyocho.
-The Tokyo Metro Fukutoshin Line began services on June 14, 2008 and also features express services.
+The Tokyo Metro Fukutoshin Line began services on June 14, 2008, and also features express services.

 Through services to Mitaka via the JR East Chūō Line and Tōyō-Katsutadai via the Tōyō Rapid Railway run all day.
+Outside of rush hours, only local trains run through to the Chūō Line and only rapid trains run through to the Tōyō Rapid Railway.
 During the morning and evening peak periods, through services run to Tsudanuma via the JR East Sōbu Line.